Hipot Test Voltages

 For most applications, either formula will work fine.
 The formula used by the standards provide a little more information since the test voltage is a little higher.

-The iTIG II motor analyzer can set either formula as the default formula for automatic calculation of the Hipot test voltage.
+The iTIG III motor analyzer can set either formula as the default formula for automatic calculation of the Hipot test voltage.